-Concepts within Unit #7 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #2: Animals Depend on Living Things 2.12B Create and describe food chains identifying producers and consumers to demonstrate how animals depend on other living things.
-Competency 7: Concept #3: Plants Depend on Animals, Wind, and Water 2.12C Explain how some plants depend on other living things, wind, or water for pollination and to move their seeds around.
-Interactions within Environments Unit 8: Structures and Growth of Organisms
+Concepts within Unit #7 Success Criteria for this Concept Link to TEKS Students can Concept #2: Animals Depend on Living Things 2.12B Create and describe food chains identifying producers and consumers to demonstrate how animals depend on other living things.
+Concept #3: Plants Depend on Animals, Wind, and Water 2.12C Explain how some plants depend on other living things, wind, or water for pollination and to move their seeds around.

+Unit 8: Structures and Growth of Organisms